-Here at FiveRivers, we’re proud to provide a full range of fish passage solutions, including design, installation and monitoring.
+Here at FiveRivers, we’re proud to provide a full range of fish passage creation, including design, installation and monitoring.

 Where possible, we will aim to remove existing structures completely, however there are alternate options available for when this is not possible, such as naturalised fish bypass channels; technical fish passes (i.e Larinier); and non-technical fish passes, such as rock ramps, pre-barrages and low-cost recycled baffles.

-FiveRivers are a top choice for environmental services in the UK, and we are pleased to act as both a designer and contractor for your project.
+FiveRivers are a top choice for environmental services in the UK, and we are pleased to act as both a designer and contractor for your fish passage creation project.
 What’s more, we’re perfectly positioned to liaise with regulatory bodies in order to obtain fish passage approval and environmental permits.

 What are fish passages?